 Kenneth W. Starr is a former American independent counsel who investigated Bill Clinton, and is currently president of Baylor University.
 Kenneth I. Starr is the alleged perpetrator of a Ponzi scheme that allegedly took advantage of celebrities like Annie Leibovitz and Ron Howard.
 Kenny Starr is a country singer.
 Kenn Starr is an American rapper.

-Is Howard Stern a shock jock or the sometime boyfriend of Anna Nicole Smith?
-Howard Stern the shock jock apparently considered legally changing his name to "The Howard" to avoid confusion with Howard K. Stern.
+Is Howard Stern a shock jock or the sometimes-boyfriend of Anna Nicole Smith?
+The former apparently considered legally changing his name to "The Howard" at one point to avoid confusion with the latter.